Skip to content

 Will flashing DCENT_OS void my warranty?

 Flashing third-party firmware on most ASIC miners can void the manufacturer warranty.
-During public beta it can also brick a control board, fail to boot, interrupt revenue, or require SD card, UART, or serial recovery.
+During the beta it can also brick a control board, fail to boot, interrupt revenue, or require SD card, UART, or serial recovery.
 Do not flash production miners or hardware you cannot afford to troubleshoot.

 Can DCENT_OS brick my miner?